algosup/2024-2025-project-2-serious-game-team-1/documents/technical_specifications.md

 To create the menu, we'll take inspiration from [this video](https://www.youtube.com/watch?v=Z8jcjy_jZyk).

 First we need to add a Control node and then a Button node for each menu option.
-And finally, we need to connect the button press signal to the menu script to execute the corresponding actions.
+And finally, we need to add a Button node for each menu option.
+Next, we need to connect the pressed signal from the buttons to the menu script to execute the corresponding actions.

 ```
 extends Control